 Look at the New York Times story today on Hillary.

-Oh, she just loved by the Democrats.
+Oh, she's just loved by the Democrats.

-And why most Democrats think Hillary Clinton can unite the country better than Barack?
+And why most Democrats think Hillary Clinton can unite the country better than Barack.

-She got 50%.
+She's got 50%.

-Half the country doesn't like Hillary Clinton.
+Half the country doesn't like Hillary Clinton, and she's a great uniter.

 And besides, what the hell's with being united?